github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 When using {% data variables.actions.hosted_runner %}s, you can expect to see a longer job queue period than the standard runners that reside in the public pool.
 This can occur when a job is queued for processing.
 Since private pools contain fewer machines than the public pool, it is more likely that {% data variables.product.prodname_actions %} will need to create a new machine to run your job.
 The process of provisioning a new machine can take some time, meaning that your job will queue for a longer period than if a runner was already reimaged and sitting idle.

-To help improve these queue times, {% data variables.product.prodname_dotcom %} intends to add experimental support for opting out of private pools.
-By opting out, your runners may be moved into a public pool, though they may still be privately pooled during the beta phase.
-This option will be added to the runner configuration UI, when available.

 ## Autoscaling {% data variables.actions.hosted_runner %}s

 Your {% data variables.actions.hosted_runner %}s can be configured to automatically scale to suit your needs.
 When jobs are submitted for processing, more machines can be automatically provisioned to run the jobs, until reaching a pre-defined maximum limit.
 Each machine only handles one job at a time, so these settings effectively determine the number of jobs that can be run concurrently.